 My research focuses on physics beyond the Standard Model.

-For more information on some of the directions I have worked in, see the pages linked in the slider below.
+For more information on some of the directions I’m interested in, see the pages linked in the slider below.